Development permits

 Construct new - single/two family dwelling building permit application form

-Note: New homes in new greenfield subdivisions (i.e. new communities) do not require prerequisite development permit approval.
+New single/two family dwellings in new greenfield subdivisions do not require prerequisite development permit approval.
 Instead, your development permit will be processed as part of your building permit application.
+Applications for accessory structures in greenfield subdivisions will also be processed as combined development/building permit applications if submitted at the same time as the new home application:

 Related links